magento/devdocs/guides/v2.0/test/js/jasmine.md

 ## Preface

-Magento uses custom [Grunt] task named `spec` to run Jasmine tests.
-It collects the tests from `<magento_root_dir>dev/tests/js/jasmine/tests` and can be run for a theme.
+Magento uses a custom [Grunt] task named `spec` to run Jasmine tests.
+The task collects the tests from `<magento_root_dir>dev/tests/js/jasmine/tests` and can be run for a theme.

 ## Prepare environment